cloudfabrix/micro_frontends/examples/simple/Echarts/Nightingale Chart/README.md

 ## 7. Conclusion

-By combining **ECharts** with the CloudFabrix **Persistent Stream** API, you can create a variety of custom data visualizations, including a Nightingale chart.
+By combining **ECharts** with the CloudFabrix **Persistent Stream**, you can create a variety of custom data visualizations, including a Nightingale chart.
 The main steps involve:

 1. **Configuring** a dashboard JSON to include a custom widget.
 2. **Creating** an HTML file that loads ECharts and fetches data from the persistent stream.